-6. Movants were not entitled to notice of the pendency of the Virgin Mobile proceeding because no statute required notice of the action to the Movants.
+6. Movants were not entitled to notice of the pendency of the I-Wireless proceeding because no statute required notice of the action to the Movants.
 Further, Movants did not have a legally protected liberty or property interest at stake to trigger a due process violation absent notice.

-MOVANTS WERE NOT ENTITLED TO NOTICE OF THE VIRGIN MOBILE LIFELINE-ONLY ETC Proceeding
+MOVANTS WERE NOT ENTITLED TO NOTICE OF THE I-WIRELESS LIFELINE-ONLY ETC PROCEEDING

 - 7. Movants are not entitled to notice of every proceeding before the Commission that impacts them.
-In general, notice must only be given where it is required by statute.
+In general, notice must only be given where it is required by statute.8

 Additionally, "[t]he fact that an entity may be impacted by an agency decision does not, in and of itself, give rise to a right to notice and participation in the administrative process."
-In the absence of a statute requiring notice, Movants would only be entitled to notice if the Constitution demanded it.
-10 - 8.
-Movants have cited to no provision of law that would have entitled them to notice of the Virgin Mobile proceeding.
-Therefore only the constitutional due process challenge remains.
-The Kansas Supreme Court has stated: "To prevail on a due process claim, a party must show it possesses a definite liberty or property interest, which was abridged, under color of state law, without appropriate process."
-As explained below, the Movants do not hold a definite liberty and/or property interest that was abridged as a result of the proceeding.
+In the absence of a statute requiring notice, Movants would only be entitled to notice if the Constitution demanded it.10 - 8.
+Movants have cited to no provision of law that would have entitled them to notice of the I-Wireless proceeding.
+Therefore, only the constitutional due process challenge remains.

+The Kansas Supreme Court has stated: "To prevail on a due process claim, a party must show it possesses a definite liberty or property interest, which was abridged, under color of state law,

-See Petition of Martins Ferry Metropolitan Housing Authority, 2 Ohio App.
+^{}See Petition of Martins Ferry Metropolitan Housing Authority, 2 Ohio App.
 2d 237, 242-243 (1965) (stating "In general, where it is not required by statute, an administrative body is not required to give notice to the parties of the disposition of the proceeding, the litigants being under a duty themselves to watch the progress of their case.").
 Under the facts of a different case relied upon by in the Martins Ferry Court, the Court cited the following language it found persuasive: "Objections to transfers of liquor establishments are often quite numerous.
 The Legislature has chosen to require each individual objector to keep himself informed of a local board's decisional process rather than burden the local board with taking names and addresses, and later notifying the potentially large number of interested persons.
 There is no statutory requirement that a local board notify objectors of its decision to grant a place-to-place transfer.
 We, therefore, hold that this is no statutory requirement for the State Board of Housing to notify appellant either about the April 10, 1964, meeting or the decision made at that meeting, and that it is not required by the constitutional provisions on due process to do so."
 Id. at 243.

-&lt;sup>9See Deborah Heart and Lung Center v.
+9See Deborah Heart and Lung Center v.
 Howard, 404 N.J.
 Super.
 491, 507 (2009); citing Elizabeth Fed.
 Sav. & Loan Ass'n v.
 Howell, 24 N.J.
 488, 505 (1957).

-&lt;sup>10See Petition of Martins Ferry Metropolitan Housing Authority, 2 Ohio App.
+10See Petition of Martins Ferry Metropolitan Housing Authority, 2 Ohio App.
 2d 237, 242-243 (1965)